 #18.
 Eat Brunch at Blue Heaven

 Not far from the Southernmost Point sign is the famous Blue Heaven restaurant.
 Again, to beat the crowds, you need to get here as early as possible, ideally right when they open!
+They do not accept reservations for breakfast or lunch.

 However, if you do have to wait, I promise the food is worth it!

-However, they do have a little bar across the street where you can get a bloody mary or mimosa while you wait for a table 🙂 Don’t forget to try the lobster eggs benedict and a slice of key lime pie!!!
+And they do have a little bar across the street where you can get a bloody mary or mimosa while you wait for a table 🙂

 #19.
 See a Drag Show

-One of my favorite parts of Key West is the strong LGBTQ+ culture.
+One of my favorite parts of Key West is the unparalleled LGBTQ+ culture!
 Key West has been a safe haven for members of this community for years, and it shows!
-The streets are lined with pride flags, rainbow crosswalks, and more.

 To help celebrate LGTBQ+ culture, seeing a drag show is such a fun option while you’re in Key West!
 There’s a handful to choose from, but the most highly rated are the Aqua Drag Show and La Te Da.